foundriesio/docs/source/tutorials/working-with-tags/adapting-shellhttpd.rst

     host:~$ git add shellhttpd/docker-compose.yml
     host:~$ git add shellhttpd/httpd.sh
     host:~$ git add shellhttpd/Dockerfile
-    host:~$ git commit -m "This is the TEST 02" host:~$ git push
+    host:~$ git commit -m "Changes for adapting shellhttpd tutorial" host:~$ git push

-Wait for your build to finish by checking the latest Target on the :guilabel:`Devices` tab for your Factory.
+Wait for your build to finish by checking the latest Target on the :guilabel:`Devices` tab.

 Use ``fioctl`` to configure your device to run just the ``shellhttpd`` application: